 All matriculating MBS students are required to provide a final official transcript to the Admissions Office.
-Students without a final official transcript on file by the first day of classes (Monday, August 17th) will not be allowed to enroll in the program.
+Students without a final official transcript on file by the end of business on Orientation (Thursday, August 12, 2021) will not be allowed to enroll in the program.

 A final official transcript indicates that you have earned your undergraduate degree and includes a date of degree conferral.
 In order to be official, we must receive this transcript electronically from the issuing institution directly.

 If the transcript you provided when you applied was official, and did include the date your degree was conferred, you do not have to send another copy.
 However, if that transcript was NOT provided directly from your undergraduate Registrar’s Office (and instead by you, from your student information system, for example), you must have a new official final transcript, showing date of degree conferral sent directly from the issuing institution.
 If you are unsure and want to save time, you can request an official be email to us right now.
 We will be reaching out to you if you do NOT have an official final on file with us.